vincekieft/Keycap/README.md

 Now Keycab is setup and ready to use.

 #How to use?
-Keycab knows 8 different methodes you can use.
+Keycab knows 8 different methods you can use.
-The methodes are devided under 3 different categories:
+The methods are divided under 3 different categories:

 - OnUpdateInput
 - RegisteredEvents
 - Remove

 ###### On Update Input
-The OnUpdateInput methodes are meant to check if a key is pressed down/up in a certain frame.
+The OnUpdateInput methods are meant to check if a key is pressed down/up in a certain frame.
 You can use it like this:
 ```c#
 	// On pressed down
 	if(Input.onKeyDown(KeyCode.Space)){